 Core Ensemble previously visited Ferris in September 2009 with its production of Tres Vidas, a theatre work based on the lives of three Latin American women.

-The Office of Diversity and Inclusion, the College of Arts and Sciences, the Department of Humanities and Williams Auditorium are sponsors of this event.
+The Office of Diversity and Inclusion, the College of Arts, Sciences and Education, the Department of Humanities and Williams Auditorium are sponsors of this event.